| Exam Name | Florida Civic Literacy Exam Practice Test – 2026 Updated |

 Answer: B

-Rationale: The Magna Carta influenced democratic principles by limiting the power of rulers.**
+Rationale: The Magna Carta influenced democratic principles by limiting the power of rulers.** - What is an amendment?

 A. New law